sissbruecker/linkding/docs/src/content/docs/installation.md

 </details>

-Instead of configuring header forwarding in your proxy, you can also configure the URL from which you want to access your linkding instance with the  [`LD_CSRF_TRUSTED_ORIGINS` option](docs/Options.md#LD_CSRF_TRUSTED_ORIGINS).
+Instead of configuring header forwarding in your proxy, you can also configure the URL from which you want to access your linkding instance with the  [`LD_CSRF_TRUSTED_ORIGINS` option](options#ld_csrf_trusted_origins).

-## Managed Hosting Options

-Self-hosting web applications still requires a lot of technical know-how and commitment to maintenance, in order to keep everything up-to-date and secure.
-This section is intended to provide simple alternatives in form of managed hosting solutions.

-- [linkding on fly.io](https://github.com/fspoettel/linkding-on-fly) - Guide for hosting a linkding installation on [fly.io](https://fly.io).
-By [fspoettel](https://github.com/fspoettel)
-- [PikaPods.com](https://www.pikapods.com/) - Managed hosting for linkding, EU and US regions available.
-[1-click setup link](https://www.pikapods.com/pods?run=linkding) ([Disclosure](#pikapods))
-- [CapRover](https://caprover.com/) - Linkding is included as a default one-click app
-- [linkding on railway.app](https://github.com/tianheg/linkding-on-railway) - Guide for hosting a linkding installation on [railway.app](https://railway.app/).
-By [tianheg](https://github.com/tianheg)